 Since July, 2015, I have served as the Rabbi of Judea Reform Congregation in Durham, North Carolina.
-Prior to that, I served Temple Mount Sinai of El Paso, Texas since my ordination, in 1998, by the Hebrew Union College-Jewish Institute of Religion in Cincinnati, Ohio.
+Between 1998 and 2015, I served Temple Mount Sinai of El Paso, Texas.
+I was ordained a rabbi by the Hebrew Union College-Jewish Institute of Religion in Cincinnati, Ohio in 1998.
 I earned a Bachelor of Arts in Judaic Studies from the University at Albany, and a Master of Arts in Hebrew Letters, from HUC-JIR.
 My rabbinical thesis is an annotated translation of Rabbi Judah Leib Maimon’s Hiddush HaSanhedrin (“Renewing the Sanhedrin in our Renewed State”).
 I am married and am the father of three children.

 My passion is interfaith understanding and social justice.
 In El Paso, I was among the founders of Border Interfaith, a broad-based community organization affiliated with the Industrial Areas Foundation; in North Carolina, I am continuing that work with sister organization Durham CAN.
 I’ve served on the boards of jobs programs and immigrant legal aid programs.

 Israel holds an important place in my consciousness.
 I believe in a Jewish state where democracy thrives and justice is available for all people, and am a proud supporter of Rabbis for Human Rights and the New Israel Fund.